 - Non face-to-face business relationships

-- FATF Statements and non-equivalent
+- FATF Statements and non-equivalent jurisdictions

 - Low Risk Relationships